EPA Issues Fracking Rules

 The final rule received support from environmental groups, including two in the Southwest—WildEarth Guardians and San Juan Citizens Alliance—that sued to force EPA to issue the regulation.

-About half of new U.S. gas wells already have devices installed that eliminate VOC emissions and capture air pollutants and methane during operations, McCarthy said.
-The recovered methane will generate $11 million to $19 million in annual savings beyond the cost of equipment, she added.
+About half of new U.S. gas wells already have devices installed that eliminate VOC emissions and capture air pollutants and methane, McCarthy said.
+The recovered methane will generate up to $19 million in annual savings beyond the cost of equipment, she added.

 The extent of methane leakage is a point of contention.
 Industry says EPA’s estimates are too high.
 Surveys by gas companies and environmental groups, among others, are under way to better quantify how much methane is escaping.